Dress fashionably…in a STEM industry?!

 Let’s start with the basics.

-Earlier I said that math and science created fashion.
+Earlier I said that the STEM industry created fashion.
 Clothing, accessories, and beauty products would not exist without them.
 So let’s take a quick walk through fashion history to revisit some of those breakthrough moments.
 I’ll explain why when we’re done.

 Weaving technology is in common use by this time in present-day Turkey, as woven fabrics recovered by archaeologists from this period can attest.
 There is also evidence of fabric dyes created from plants and roots.